roys174/writing_style/README.md

 # writing_style
 Code for classifying sentence according to their writing style.

-This is the code used for the style features classification in the following paper:: The Effect of Different Writing Tasks on Linguistic Style:
+This is the code used for the style features classification in the following paper:

-A Case Study of the ROC Story Cloze Task (Roy Schwartz, Maarten Sap, Yannis Konstas, Leila Zilles, Yejin Choi and Noah A. Smith, arXiv 2017, https://arxiv.org/abs/1702.01841)
+The Effect of Different Writing Tasks on Linguistic Style: A Case Study of the ROC Story Cloze Task

+Roy Schwartz, Maarten Sap, Yannis Konstas, Leila Zilles, Yejin Choi and Noah A. Smith, arXiv 2017, https://arxiv.org/abs/1702.01841

 ### Requirements: